marycielomartel/hyperblog/README.md

 # hyperblog
-a increible blog for the course of platzi
+an increible blog for the course of platzi